Developer Guide

 containing the indexes of contact is created.
 The index of event and the HashSet(https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/HashSet.html) is passed as arguments to construct an

-to let user know instead of throwing a CommandException
+CommandResult to let user know instead of throwing a CommandException.

 Activity Diagram